-Gabr El Bint Dahab, Egypt information, tours, prices, booking
+Gabr El Bint Dahab Egypt tours, prices, booking, reviews

 The south side of the reef known as the dark side.
 In fact, it features a steep wall which drops down to about 60 meter.
 In fact, it cut out of the reef by an earthquake over a decade ago.
 Moreover, the reef punctuated by many chasms, sandy plateaus and overhangs.
 The reef decorated with large, healthy table corals and an plenty of fish life.
 Gabr El Bint also houses reef to the north.
 Go and skirt the huge 50 m deep coral head which shelters the bay.
 You will see the three main features of the dive site laying before you.
 They are the near vertical drop-off, the coral saddle and the sandy lagoon.